Brain-Development-and-Disorders-Lab/headsup/client/README.md

 Screenshots will displayed in a tab interface, one display to each tab.
 For a VR application, typically `Display 0` and `Display 1` are the left and right eyes respectively.

+`End Experiment` acts as a kill-switch, and can be used to end an experiment gracefully, saving experiment data in the process. `Enable Fixation` or `Disable Fixation` is used to toggle the pre-trial central fixation requirement.

 Built using [Vite](https://vitejs.dev/), with help from libraries like [Axios](https://axios-http.com/) and [Chakra UI](https://v2.chakra-ui.com/).

 ## License